dansmyers/IntroToCS-Spring-2021/Challenge_Projects/2-Deploy_to_Heroku.md

 ## Version Control and Git

 There are multiple ways to deploy a Heroku application.
-We're going to take advantage of the fact that the search engine is already in a Git repo and use Heroku's support for Git-based deployment.
+We're going to take advantage of Heroku's support for Git, the most popular **version control system** that developers can use to keep track of their code.

 Before proceeding, read the following articles.